 The estimated movements, when expressed in standardised units such as millimetres, can seldom be accurate if the location of the camera is changed.
 However, relationships between multiple features would remain the same unless the structure is damaged or previously unseen loads are applied.
 When known loads (temperatures) are applied, knowledge of their magnitudes and structural response (correlation between features) can enable generation of accurate regression models (Kromanis and Kripakaran, 2014).
 Then response can be predicted using temperature as a sole input to the regression models.
 Residuals of predicted and measured response are compared and analysed for anomalies.

-The research lead for this project is Rolands Kromanis, a Senior Lecturer in the School of Architecture, Design and the Built Environment, within the subject areas of Civil and Structural Engineering.
+The research lead for this project is Rolands Kromanis, a Lecturer in the School of Architecture, Design and the Built Environment, within the subject areas of Civil and Structural Engineering.
 Dr Kromanis is interested in applications of technologies to understand behaviour of structures.